NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/README.md

 ### Data Movement

 The NetApp DataOps Toolkit provides the ability to facilitate data movement between Kubernetes persistent volumes and external services.
-The following services are supported.

-- Amazon S3 and S3 compatible services
+The data movement operations currently provided are for use with S3 compatible services.

 Refer to the [NetApp DataOps Toolkit for Kubernetes Data Movement](docs/data_movement.md) documentation for more details.